Looking for a poodle rescue in Florida? You may not be alone in your search.

 1. Florida Poodle Rescue, Inc.

-Florida Poodle Rescue, Inc. is a non-profit 501(c)(3) organization dedicated to the rescue and placement of Poodles.
-The organization was started by two women who cared deeply about the plight of unwanted poodles and wanted to do something about it.
+Florida Poodle Rescue, Inc. is a non-profit 501(c)(3) organization dedicated to the rescue and placement of unwanted Poodles.
+The organization was started by two women who cared deeply about the plight of poodles and wanted to do something about it.

 Their primary activity is rescuing abused, abandoned and unwanted Poodles and poodle mix breeds.
 Prior to adoption, they provide professional veterinary care, including spay/neuter, as well as behavioral care and rehabilitation as needed.